Charge-neutral nonlocal response in superconductor-InAs nanowire hybrid devices

+All of this enables better coupling of the sub-gap states to the normal conducting regions.
+As a result, the resistances of the individual N-NW-S junctions are mainly determined by disorder scattering rather than unintentional interface reflectivity.
+This is confirmed by smooth gate voltage characteristics and universal diffusive value of the shot noise Fano factor in the normal state, see the data of the related experiment in Ref.~\cite{Denisov2020}.
 Throughout the experiments the S terminal is grounded, terminal $\mathrm{N_1}$ is current biased.
 The terminal $\mathrm{N_2}$ is DC floating throughout the experiment, which allows to access the differential resistances $R_{ij}\equiv \partial V_i/\partial I_j$ in a quasi-four-terminal configuration excluding the wiring contributions.
-The differential conductances are obtained by inverting the measured resistance matrix.
+The differential conductances are obtained by inverting the measured resistance matrix, see the Supplemental Material for the details.
 In present experiment the non-diagonal elements are much smaller than the diagonal ones, so that approximate relations $G_{ii} \approx R_{ii}^{-1}$ and $G_{ij} \approx - R_{ij} (R_{11}R_{22})^{-1}$ hold within a few percent accuracy.
 Experiments are performed at bath temperatures of $T=$\,120-150\,mK unless stated otherwise.